petalofzion/OT-SCADA-Pipeline-Telemetry-Lab-Data-Quality-Leak-Detection-Security-Mapping/README.md

 ## Limitations

 - Detection logic is intentionally simple and threshold-based.
-- UI is a scaffold with placeholder charting and export logic.
-- Asset/comms map is a stub; add a real graph for a stronger demo.
+- Recharts dashboards and the vis-network comms map are implemented, but CSV export is not wired up yet (JSON export works).

 ## Next steps

-- Replace placeholders with actual charting and CSV/JSON export.
+- Add CSV export to complement the existing JSON export.
 - Add advanced detection (CUSUM, ROC/STA, isolation forest).
-- Build a comms graph with attack path analysis.
+- Extend the comms graph with attack path analysis.

 ## License